 Field-hunting tip

-Look in skarn deposits country — that is the host setting where calciborite typically forms.
+Look in skarn deposits country, the host setting where calciborite typically forms.
 If you start seeing szaibelyite, ludwigite, calcite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous, radial aggregates, massive habit, so train your eye for that shape before scanning the outcrop.